 He started training horses after his football career ended in the early 1970s.
 At Emerald Downs, Coffey has been one of the track’s most successful trainers, with his horses winning more than 170 races.

-Coffey grew up in the 1950s in the little town of Dimmit, Texas, where he was the first black player on his high school football team.
+Coffey grew up in the 1950s in the little town of Dimmit, Texas, where he was the first Black player on his high school football team.
 He was so good—and inspirational—that a former teammate once told a reporter, “He was sort of the Jackie Robinson of the area.”

 “I know it’s changed a lot (since then),” Coffey says.
 “People have changed but those were some trying times.”
 When Coffey’s high school team would be on the road and stop to eat at a restaurant, he would sometimes have to eat in the kitchen because of his skin color.
-After graduating in 1961, he could not play college football in his home state because the Southwest Conference and other Southern schools still did not allow blacks to play.
+After graduating in 1961, he could not play college football in his home state because the Southwest Conference and other Southern schools still did not allow Black players to compete.
 “You just can’t fathom being in those situations,’’ Coffey says.
 “It was really traumatizing.”

 His high school coach said he was talented enough to play anywhere else, including the West Coast.
 Recruited by several universities, including USC, Coffey wound up choosing the UW.
 “I came to Seattle and I spent two days here and that’s what convinced me to come to school here,” he says.